Rush Limbo behind the Golden EIB microphone, the fastest three hours in media.

 See, he got reported that way.

-And so that's that's what uh that's what Brady had him.
+And so that's what Brady had.

 Well, yeah, but you know how the hat ended up in his locker?

-See, that's a good picture in Brady's locker, there's one of Trump's trucker caps, as it's been called.
+There's one of Trump's trucker caps, as it's been called.

 Another attempt to impugn a trucker cap.